 For a builder looking to start their first SIP project, the first steps are to find a manufacturer or dealer/distributor to work with and explore some of the many educational resources available.

 The construction of a SIP home or commercial building begins with the construction documents.
 Once the construction documents are in the hands of a SIP manufacturer, dealer/distributor, or design professional, they are converted to SIP shop drawings that give the dimensions of each individual panel.

 For construction professionals competent in standard wood framing techniques, the task of learning SIPs is not difficult.
-The SIPA Registered Builder program offers both online and onsite training courses covering everything builders need to know about SIP installation.
+The SIPA Registered Builder program provides an online training course covering what builders need to know about SIP installation.
 The SIPA website provides comprehensive educational videos on specific aspects of SIP construction.
 The 20-page brochure Building with SIPs: NEED TO KNOW is available for free download.